connexcs/docs/docs/feature-list.md

 * [RESTful Customer Portal API (Can use your customer credentials to access)](https://docs.connexcs.com/api/)
 * [RESTful Control Panel API(80+ CRUD Endpoints)](https://docs.connexcs.com/api/#customer-administration)

-We have done our best to compile a detailed feature list, however our product is growing day-by-day and this should be interpreted as a minimum, as with our powerful customisations, you can accomplish more.
+We've done our best to compile a detailed feature list, however our product is growing day-by-day and this should be interpreted as a minimum, as with our powerful customizations, you can do more.